Lifestage mascot

 Pet Lover and Australian TV Personality

-As a one of Australia’s most well-known animal welfare advocates, Lara Shannon is passionate about educating and empowering people to help improve the lives of companion animals.
+As one of Australia’s most well-known animal welfare advocates, Lara Shannon is passionate about educating and empowering people to help improve the lives of companion animals.
 Lara is a certified pet food nutritionist, dog trainer and behaviourist, media personality and Author of ‘World of Dogs’ and ‘Eat, Play, Love (your dog)’.
 See more at www.larashannon.com

 Positive Reinforcement Dog Training & Motivation